-We support RoR with our Stellar Plus, Stellar Business and Reseller packages (and old Professional, Ultimate, Business and Reseller packages).
+We support RoR with our Stellar Plus, Stellar Business and Reseller packages (and old Professional, Ultimate, Business and Reseller packages) but not for all servers.
+For the servers with the new setup, feel free to check this article.
 The following versions are working on our servers: Ruby – 1.8.7, Rails – 2.3.18.
 You can set up your environment for your Ruby on Rails application in cPanel in the following way:

 2. Fill in the corresponding fields: